Cinithian

 Cinithians were an ancient Berber tribe of Roman North Africa, who occupied the area of modern Algeria.

 Several inscriptions bear testimony of their presence.
-From near the Roman town of Githis, in southern Tunisia, there is a second-century dedication to The Empire and Memmius Pacatus, who 'stood out among his people'.
+Near the Roman town of Githis, in southern Tunisia, there is a second-century dedication to The Empire and Memmius Pacatus, who 'stood out among his people'.
 Here he is called a 'Cinithius'.
-It is believed that he was a leader of the tribe and his family went on to achieve senatorial rank.
+He was believed to be a leader of the tribe and his family went on to achieve senatorial rank.